eidolon-ai/eidolon/docs/src/content/docs/getting_started/slowstart.md

   user_prompt: "Test the hello_world agent"
 ```

-Now if you run your machine and hit the "question" endpoint on your qa agent, in the machine logs you should notice that there will be log lines for the hello_world agent.
-Your qa agent is now able to communicate with the hello_world agent! 🎉
+Now run your machine and hit the "question" endpoint on your qa agent.
+In the machine logs you will notice activity within the hello_world agent.
+Your qa agent is able communicating with the hello_world agent! 🎉

 ## 2. Custom Agents

 ### 2.1 Code Programs
 With EidOS, you can customize your agents by defining their implementation and referencing it in a YAML file.

-**hello_world.py**
+_hello_world.py_
 ```python
 from typing import Annotated
 from fastapi import Body